Cougar at Glacier

 Cindy Scott

-Domestic travel was poised for a win last summer and is currently poised for an even bigger win this summer!
-A road trip, and more specifically an RV road trip, is a comfortable and excellent way for you and your family to socially distance yourselves!
+A US road trip, specifically an RV road trip, is a comfortable and excellent way for you and your family to travel!

-You have the opportunity to not only travel relatively contained but also bring your bedroom, bathroom, and kitchen along with you.
-Traveling this way drastically reduces the chances of exposing yourself to public or shared amenities.
+An RV trip provides you the opportunity to travel contained, bringing your bedroom, bathroom, and kitchen along for the ride.
 You’ll be able to cook your own food, sleep in your own bed, and even use your own bathroom.

-But first, a few reminders on why road trips are awesome!
+But first, here are a few reminders of why road trips are awesome!

-Before I go into how to plan an RV road trip, I thought a quick reminder of why road trips are fantastic was warranted.
+Before I go into how to plan an RV road trip, here’s a quick reminder of why road trips are lovely.
 For those who are used to taking most of their travels via plane, an RV road trip may be a bit of an adjustment.
-But here are three simple reminders on why road trips are better than flights!
+But here are three simple reminders of why road trips are better than flights!

 • No baggage fees!
 You can pack as much as you want.

 • It’s all about the journey, not just the destination.
 Just the act of getting to your vacation spot will be as adventurous as your time there.
-Flights are great and all, but no match for the open road!
+Flights are great, but there is no match for the open road!

 • Lastly, your furry friends can come along much more easily!
 Dogs and even cats can partake in your adventure.